 Winning at Local Search

-While a comprehensive local SEO strategy features many components, we’ve selected some of the most important Google ranking factors when it comes to local SEO to feature here.
-A local business who focuses on these here will have a distinct advantage in the organic search results over their competitors.
-Even if they have a Wix website.
+While a comprehensive local SEO strategy features many components, we’ve selected some of the most important Google ranking factors for local SEO to feature here.
+A local business which focuses on these here will have a distinct advantage in the organic search results over their competitors even if they have a Wix website.

 Google My Business Signals